durrantlab/subpex/README.md

        - `reference`: the PDB file that will be used in EVERY SINGLE progress-coordinate calculation (the last frame of the preliminary, equilibrated simulation mentioned above).
-       - `selection_file`: path to a text file containing the pocket selection string (MDAnalysis selection notation).
+       - `selection_file`: path to a text file that will contain the pocket selection string (MDAnalysis selection notation).
 This file will be automatically generated in a subsequent step, but specify its future path here.
-       - `reference_fop`: path to an `xyz` file containing the field of points needed to calculate the `jd` progress coordinate.
+       - `reference_fop`: path to an `xyz` file that will contain the field of points needed to calculate the `jd` progress coordinate.
 This file is also useful for visualizing the selected pocket.
 It will be automatically generated in a subsequent step.
        - `west_home`: home directory of the SubPEx run.
 You'll most likely want to use the same directory that contains the `west.cfg` file itself.
-       - `topology`: topology file needed for the MD simulations (likely the same topology file used in the preliminary, equilibrated simulations.
+       - `topology`: topology file needed for the MD simulations (likely the same topology file used in the preliminary, equilibrated simulations).
     - the progress coordinate (`pcoord`) to use.
        - `composite`: composite RMSD (recommended)
-       - `prmsd`: pocket heavy atoms RMSD
+       - `prmsd`: pocket heavy atoms RMSD (not officially supported)
-       - `bb`: backbone RMSD
+       - `bb`: backbone RMSD (not officially supported)
-       - `jd`: Jaccard distance
+       - `jd`: Jaccard distance (not officially supported)
     - the auxiliary data (`auxdata`) to calculate and save.
-       - JDD TODO: How expensive are all these aux datas?
-Can we just do it automatically? (need to ask Erich, then update wizard)
        - `composite`: composite RMSD
        - `prmsd`: pocket heavy atoms RMSD*
-       - `pvol`: pocket volume (requires `jd` too)  # TODO: Erich will check if also requires jd. __Erich comment: IT DOES__
+       - `pvol`: pocket volume (requires `jd` too)
        - `bb`: backbone RMSD
        - `rog`: radius of gyration of the pocket (requires `jd` too)
        - `jd`: Jaccard distance
     - make sure that the WESTPA progress coordinate and auxdata match the SubPEx ones (these sections are both found in the `west.cfg` file).
-       - JDD TODO: How expensive are all these aux datas?
-Can we just do it automatically? (need to ask Erich, then update wizard)
-       - The WESTPA progress coordinate is specified at `west -> data -> datasets`, `subpex -> pcoord`, and in adaptive_binning/adaptive.py
+       - The WESTPA progress coordinate is specified at `west -> data -> datasets`, `subpex -> pcoord`, and in `adaptive_binning/adaptive.py`
        - The WESTPA auxiliary data is at `west -> executable -> datasets`
        - The SubPEx progress coordinate is at `subpex -> pcoord`
        - The SubPEx auxiliary data is at `subpex -> auxdata`